 The Counseling Center is located in the Tyler Campus Center, TCC 270, and appointments are available from 8 a.m. through 4 p.m., Monday through Friday during the regular academic year and summer sessions.
 Additional information may be found on the Student Counseling Center Website.

-The Disability Services Office exists to provide equal access for students with disabilities to all of the programs and activities at Pepperdine.
+The Office of Student Accessibility exists to provide equal access for students with disabilities to all of the programs and activities at Pepperdine.
 Academic accommodations are not intended to give anyone an unfair advantage, but rather to "level the playing field" for students with disabilities.
-If you have received services in the past or think you may be eligible for services now, please contact the DSO.
+If you have received services in the past or think you may be eligible for services now, please contact the Office of Student Accessibility.
 All disability-related information is handled in a highly confidential manner.

 Law Technology Support